MiroslavMali/WeatherApp/README.md

 # WeatherApp

 ## Description
-The WeatherApp is a simple web application that provides current weather information and hourly forecasts for any location.
-It uses the OpenWeatherMap API to fetch and display weather data, including temperature, weather conditions, and weather icons.
+The WeatherApp is a web application that provides current weather information and hourly forecasts for any location.
+It uses the OpenWeatherMap API to fetch and display weather data, including temperature, weather conditions, and weather maps.
 Users can search for weather by city name or use their current geographic location to get weather updates.

 ## Features
 - Display current weather conditions.
 - Show hourly forecast with temperature and weather icons.
 - Search weather by city name.
 - Get weather based on the user's current location using GPS.
+- Switch metric or imperial units on button click
+- Live weather map showing the current precipitation, heat areas and wind

 ## Screenshots
 <p float="left">